 Scholarships and fellowships for students in the O'Neill School of Public and Environmental Affairs at IUPUI.

 Fellowships established by Paul H. O’Neill support a cadre of master's, doctoral, and post-doctoral students who are known for and highly sought after for their leadership and superior problem-solving skills.
 Recipients will have demonstrated scholarly achievement as evidenced by an excellent academic record, leadership, and initiative through academic and/or extra-curricular achievements, and a commitment to public service and/or environmental science.

-This three-semester fellowship provides financial support for a talented O’Neill graduate student to gain experience with the City of Indianapolis Mayor's Office, IndyGo, and Indianapolis International Airport.
-Peterson Fellows work in partnership with the Mayor's Office on one or more select projects that address a specific challenge in Indianapolis while supporting the City's strategic plan and vision.
-The Fellows program includes a rotation in other City departments.
-The Fellow receives $15,000 during the course of the three semesters.
+This three-semester fellowship provides financial support for a talented O’Neill graduate student to gain experience with the Indianapolis Mayor's Office, IndyGo, and Indianapolis International Airport.
+Peterson Fellows work in partnership with all three municipal agencies to address specific challenges and opportunities that impact our Indianapolis community.
+The rotation will begin in the summer and ends in the spring.
+The selected fellow will receive $15,000 during the three semesters.
 Students must be interested in a career in public service and in good academic standing.
 This scholarship is not renewable.
 Finalists for this scholarship will be interviewed and must be accepted as an intern by the City of Indianapolis' Mayor's Office.
-If you are interested in applying for the Peterson Fellowship, please complete this form.
+For more information, please contact O'Neill Scholarships.

 Scholarships will be awarded to graduate students at O'Neill IUPUI.
 This award is for students who have an interest in public management and/or financial management.
 Applicants must have a 3.0 GPA, represent and embody the spirit of IUPUI, and demonstrate financial need.
 Preference will be given to residents of Indiana.